sourcegraph/sourcegraph-public-snapshot/doc/dev/getting-started/quickstart_1_install_dependencies.md

     > NOTE: Although there is a Homebrew package for Node, we advise using `nvm` instead, to ensure you get a Node version compatible with the current state of the sourcegraph repository.

-8.  (optional) Configure PostgreSQL and Redis to start automatically if you chose to install it manually via 4a above.

-    If you have installed PostgreSQL and Redis directly on your system, start them with the following commands:

-    ```
-    brew services start postgresql
-    brew services start redis
-    ```

-    You can stop them later by calling `stop` instead of `start` above.

-9. Ensure `psql`, the PostgreSQL command line client, is on your `$PATH`.
-    Homebrew does not put it there by default.
-Homebrew gives you the command to run to insert `psql` in your path in the "Caveats" section of `brew info postgresql`.
-Alternatively, you can use the command below.
-It might need to be adjusted depending on your Homebrew prefix (`/usr/local` below) and shell (bash below).

-    ```
-    hash psql || { echo 'export PATH="/usr/local/opt/postgresql/bin:$PATH"' >> ~/.bash_profile }
-    source ~/.bash_profile
-    ```

-10. Open a new Terminal window to ensure `psql` is now on your `$PATH`.

 ## Ubuntu